Elm Bend, South Woodford County, Ky

 Established in 1806, Mundy’s Landing served as the primary river port and commercial gateway for the Southern Bluegrass.
 During the mid-to-late 19th century, this bustling hub featured a ferry, wharves, sawmills, and a tavern, connecting the landlocked farms of Woodford County to the global markets of the Kentucky River.

 For the residents of Elm Bend, Mundy’s Landing represented the regional infrastructure of trade.
-While the families of the "Bend" maintained a distinct and self-reliant social community, the Landing was the geographic point where their agricultural labor met the river's commerce.
-The eventual decline of the port in the early 1900s signaled a broader economic shift that contributed to the isolation and eventual land loss of the area's original Black settlements.
+While the families maintained a distinct and self-reliant social community, the Landing was the geographic point where their agricultural labor met the river's commerce.
+The eventual decline of the port, with construction of new routes, and industrialized farming techniques, along with the "Jim Crow" era, in the early 1900s contributed to a broader economic shift that eventually led to isolation and land loss of the area's original Black settlements.

 Start Exploring